totalspectrum/spin2cpp/doc/basic.md

   dim a$(9)
   rem another array of strings
   dim d(9) as string
+  rem a two dimensional array of strings dim g$(9, 9)
 ```

 Arrays are by default indexed starting at 0.
 That is, if `a` is an array, then